velodrome-finance/superchain-contracts/SPECIFICATION.md

 - Supports setting a new message module.
 Only the owner can update the address of the module.
 - Sending tokens from root chain receives the underlying erc20 token, wraps to xerc20 and sends it cross chain.
 - Receiving tokens from leaf chain receives the xerc20 token, unwraps to erc20 and sends it to the recipient.
 - Fees are paid for in native ETH.
 - The token bridge may be sunset in the future in favor of alternate token bridging mechanisms.

+#### Root Escrow Token Bridge
+- Supports the sending of tokens cross chain via Hyperlane.
+- Sending tokens from root chain receives the underlying erc20 token, wraps to xerc20 and sends it cross chain.
+- Receiving tokens from leaf chain receives the xerc20 token and unwraps to erc20.
+If the command is send token, it sends the unwrapped tokens to the recipient.
+If the command is send and lock, it adds the unwrapped tokens to the lock with the intended lock id.
+If it's not possible to deposit in the lock, it sends the unwrapped tokens to the user on root chain.
+- Fees are paid for in native ETH.
+- The token bridge may be sunset in the future in favor of alternate token bridging mechanisms.